larrysammii/load-data-2-bigquery/README.md

 3. Name the Table ID
 4. Done!

+#### API json to BigQuery (json-link-2-bigquery.ipynb)

+Upload directly from APIs to BigQuery, modify the .ipynb to you liking.

 #### To-dos / Ideas:

 - [ ] Excel convestion to CSV then upload